ida/adi.devgen/README.md

 - Create boilerplate for an addon, that can do nothing,  but be installed in a Plonesite:

     $ devgen addProfileSkel your.addon

-- Create it not in the driectory, where you are, but somewhere else:
+- Create it not in the directory, where you are, but somewhere else:

     $ devgen addProfileSkel your.addon /some/where/else

 - Register another addon as a dependency to your addon:

     $ devgen addDep collective.bestaddonever your.addon

 - Or, first locate into your addon, then you can omit the appended path (defaults to '.'):

     $ cd your.addon

     $ devgen addDep collective.bestaddonever

 - Create an installable Plone-Addon, with a stylesheet, a javascript and a template in a skin folder:

     $ devgen addSkinSkel your.addon

 In contrary to browser-based resources, you won't need to empty the browser's cache on a reload, after changing your stylesheet or javascript.

 - Create an installable Plone-Addon, with a stylesheet and a javascript in a browser's resource-folder.

     $ devgen addBrowserSkel your.addon

 - Add docs-folder and read defaults for setup.py:

     $ devgen addMetaSkel

 If a file '~/.buildout/devgen.cfg' is present, values will be read of it and inserted to setup.py.
 Its format is expected to be like:

 author=Arbi Trary

 author_email=arbi@tra.ry

 url=https://github.com/arbitrary/your.addon